lauang/InShare/ASSIGNMENT-3.md

 Short description of the issue.

 The primary issue with the current authentication system in InShare, is the weakness around password storage and password strength requirements.
 Currently, passwords are stored without a key derivation function, which leaves them vulnerable to database attacks/leaks.
 There is also no requirement for password lengt or complexity, making it easier for users to choose weak passwords that can be easily guessed or brute-forced.

-By having restrictions on username as well will secure the application even futher, form for example SQL attacks.
+By having restrictions on username, where it can only contain letters, numbers and underscores as well as a length check, where it should be between 6 and 20 characters, will secure the application even futher.

 ### Planning